Leica CL vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the CL and the W300 are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the CL does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the CL and W300 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon W300 Manual.